minvws/nl-kat-coordination/docs/source/user-interface/crisis-room.rst

 Custom Dashboards
 -----------------
 By clicking on the 'Add Dashboard' button, a new dashboard will be created.
-Each dashboard can contain multiple dashboard items.
+Each dashboard can contain a maximum of 16 dashboard items.

 There are three types of dashboard items: